JianLoong/jianloong.github.io/src/data/blog/lucky-dip.md

   - observer
   - java
   - programming
-description: "Learn how to implement Singleton and Observer design patterns through a practical Lucky Dip Machine example in Java."
+description: "A practical implementation of Singleton and Observer design patterns using a real-world arcade Lucky Dip Machine example in Java."

 ---